 How Much Will a Doral Bus Accident Lawyer Cost Me?

 The last thing bus accident victims want to worry about is how they are going to pay for an attorney to protect their rights.
-At Sibley Dolman, we understand that concern, and in appropriate cases we may agree to represent bus accident victims on a contingentcy fee basis in which our client pays nothing out of pocket and we receive payment for our fees and the court costs we advance only out of any settlement or jury verdict we obtain on our client’s behalf.
+At Dolman Law Group, we understand that concern, and in appropriate cases we may agree to represent bus accident victims on a contingency fee basis in which our client pays nothing out of pocket, and we receive payment for our fees and the court costs we advance only out of any settlement or jury verdict we obtain on our client’s behalf.

-If you or a loved one is the victim of a bus accident, the experienced bus accident lawyers at Sibley Dolman’s Doral office may be able to help.
+If you or a loved one is the victim of a bus accident, the experienced bus accident lawyers at Dolman Law Group’s Doral office may be able to help.
 Call us today at (305) 930-7688 or visit us online to schedule a free consultation to discuss your options.

 8400 NW 36th St Suite 450